Sisters Who Make Waves: Episode 11 ()

-Episode 12 (August 28, 2020)
+Episode 12 ()

-The sixth round of performance requires each group to perform three songs, two vocal-based and one dance-based.
+The sixth round of performance requires each group to perform three songs, two vocal–based and one dance–based.
 The selection of the songs shall be discussed by each team with the production team.
-They will then perform each song in groups of 3, 5 and 7.
+They will then perform each song in groups of 3, 5, and 7.

+The episode only showed the number of total votes two teams get, and all sisters won't know who gets more votes until Formation Night.

-Episode 13-Championship Group Formation Night (September 4, 2020)
+Episode 13: Championship Group Formation Night ()

-After four months of exciting performances, the time has come to reveal the sisters who will debut as a 7-member group.
+After four months of exciting performances, the time has come to reveal the sisters who will debut as a 7–member group.
 The selection of the 7 sisters is done through several rounds of voting based on multiple performances throughout the show as well as individual popularity.

 Through each of the four rounds, 1, 2, 2, and 2 debuting spots will be given (respectively).
 Each team earns either 1 or 2 spots each round by getting more votes in the round.